 Without exception: The people that are most easily triggered and upset by every little thing, have an overactive mind that has been conditioned to react to everything.

-Meditation gives you space between you and your mind, and it allows you to detach from your triggers and to release any harmful mental conditioning.
-It allows you to watch your thoughts without reacting to them.
-To feel your emotions without being overwhelmed by them.
+Meditation gives you space between you and your mind, and it allows you to detach from your triggers and to watch your thoughts without reacting to them, and to feel your emotions without being overwhelmed by them.
 After a while this becomes automatic and easy even when you’re not meditating.

 “Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.” – Victor Frankl

-Most of the time you give a fuck you’re either anxious about the future, angry/frustrated/sad about the past, or focused on things you can’t change and can’t control.
+Most of the time you give a fuck about something, you’re either anxious about the future, angry/frustrated/sad about the past, or focused on things you can’t change and can’t control.